sparkflows/sparkflows-docs/docs/installation/authentication/oauth.rst

 Update sso.saml.properties
 -----------------

-In order to configure OAuth in Fire Insights, update ``sso.saml.properties`` with below parameter:
+In order to configure OAuth in Fire Insights, update ``conf/sso.saml.properties`` with below parameter:

 ::